Naetw/nae-website/source/_posts/CODEGATE-CTF-2017-babypwn-50.md

 32 bits ELF, Partial RELRO, with canary & NX, no PIE.

-There is an obvious stack overflow vulnerablility, but this program uses `socket`, actually I haven't learned about socket programing so I won't talk too much about it, since all we need to do due to `fork` is dealing with file descriptor.
+There is an obvious stack overflow vulnerablility, but this program uses `socket`, actually I haven't learned about socket programing so I won't talk too much about it, since all we need to do is dealing with file descriptor due to `fork`.

 Main operation is in `0x08048A71` function, and previous operation was setup of socket or sth.
 If you want to test this program locally: